mozilla/legal-docs/en/formulaic_content_policies.md

 Under this policy, Mozilla may delete:

--Formula descriptions that appear likely to mislead or confuse the average user;
+- Formula descriptions that appear likely to mislead or confuse the average user;
 -Formulas that, more often than not, produce results unrelated to the topic described; or -Formulas that direct people to a specific third party website or service not expressly mentioned in the description.